Lawrence (Lance) Duncan IV

 “Being in the right room at the right time matters more than almost anything else.”

-No magical AI is going to tell you which company will IPO five years before it does.
-But what can exist is a dynamically learning platform that consistently produces high-signal connections and helps the right people and the right opportunities find each other, based on demonstrated reliability rather than inherited proximity.
-That’s the gap.
-That’s what Vesper is.
+No AI is going to tell you which company will IPO five years before it does, but what can exist is a platform that produces high-signal connections based on demonstrated reliability rather than inherited proximity.
+In an environment where attention is pulled in more directions than ever and flakiness is the quiet default, reliability becomes the most valuable thing you can be.
+That’s the gap Vesper closes.

 “In an environment where flakiness is the quiet default, being someone people can count on becomes the most valuable thing you can be.”

 Vesper is precision-built.
 It isn’t built for everyone.
 It’s for the people who define this corner of the economy: founders, investors, operators.
 The product has to earn daily attention, and it’s built to.
+This is the network that should exist.

 — Lawrence (Lance) Duncan IV